-A CPA, or certified public accountant, is an accounting professional who has passed the CPA exam and fulfilled all of the state education and work experience requirements to become a licensed CPA set forth by the state board of accountancy in the state in which he or she applied.
+A CPA, or certified public accountant, is an accounting professional who has passed the CPA exam.
+Additionally, they have fulfilled all the state education and work experience requirements to become a licensed CPA.
+These standards are those set forth by the state board of accountancy in the state in which he or she applied.

-There is no national or universal CPA license.
-All 50 US states and additional five licensing jurisdictions act independently of one another and require different qualifications for licensure.
-Each state board issues its own license based on the current rules and requirements in that state.
+However, there is no national or universal CPA license.
+All 50 US states and an additional five licensing jurisdictions act independently of one another.
+Furthermore, all these jurisdictions require different qualifications for licensure.
+Essentially, each state board issues its own license based on the current rules and requirements in that state.

 In this way, a CPA license is much like an attorney’s license.
 Certified public accountants are typically only licensed in one state, but they can become licensed in additional states based on the reciprocity laws.

 The CPA designation is the most sought after and used credential in the world of accounting and for good reason.
-This credential gives you the experience, expertise, knowledge, and opportunity to do many things in your career that a non-certified accountant would not be able to do.
+This credential gives you the experience, expertise, knowledge, and opportunity to do many things in your career that a non-certified accountant wouldn’t be able to do.

-Let’s take a look at some CPA job descriptions and a list of what CPAs are capable of doing.
+Therefore, let’s take a look at some CPA job descriptions and a list of what CPAs are capable of doing!

 What is a Certified Public Accountant and What Does a CPA Do?

 Certified Public Accountants have many different career paths and options available to them.
 That’s why this certificate is so popular.
-The main two career paths include public accounting and industry accounting.
+However, the main two career paths include public accounting and industry accounting.